benjivesterby/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug report
+name: 🐛 Bug Report
-about: Create a report
+about: Create a bug report for this project
 title: "[Bug]: "
 labels: ["bug", "triage"]
 ---